Ryu0118/swift-dependencies-graph/README.md

 # swift-dependencies-graph
-CLI tool to output mermaid dependencies between Swift Package Manager targets
+CLI tool to output mermaid diagrams of module dependencies for multi-modularized projects in Swift Package Manager.

 ## Installation
 #### Mint